 Get started with Employer Access

-Businesses can now use our Employer Access application (formerly called TWES) to:
+Businesses should use Employer Access to:

-- report employees refusing suitable work,
+- Report employees refusing suitable work;

-- view an account summary, payment history and any deficiencies,
+- View an account summary, payment history and any deficiencies;

-- check employer and worker contribution rates,
+- Check employer and worker contribution rates;

-- submit a Shared Work application, and
+- Submit a Shared Work application; and

-- download an annual contribution rate notice.
+- Download an annual contribution rate notice.

 To register for Employer Access, your business must be subject to the New Jersey Unemployment Compensation law and be required to file both Forms NJ927 and WR30.

 Already have an account?
-Log in to Employer Access via myNewJersey.
+Log in to Employer Access via myNewJersey

 Need to create an account?
-Get started here.
+Get started here

 Click here to log in to Employer Access using an existing myNewJersey account.